Exploiting symmetry in network analysis

 Crucially, network symmetries are inherited by any measure or metric on the network, that is, any structural measurement between pairs of vertices (such as distances), vertex-valued measurements (such as centrality) or even matrices derived from the network (such as the graph Laplacian).
-However, the effects of symmetry on arbitrary network measures is not yet fully understood nor exploited in network analysis.
+However, the effects of symmetry on arbitrary network measures is not yet fully understood nor exploited in network analysis, even though the network symmetry of the large but sparse graphs typically found in applications can be effectively computed and manipulated.